Heinz Awards

 The Heinz Awards are individual achievement honors given annually by the Heinz Family Foundation.
 The Heinz Awards each year recognize outstanding individuals for their innovative contributions in three areas: the Arts, the Economy and the Environment.
 The award was established in 1993 by Teresa Heinz, the chairwoman of the Heinz Family Foundation, in honor of her late husband, U.S. Senator H. John Heinz III.
 The Heinz Award is considered to be among the largest individual achievement prizes in the world.

 Two recipients in each of the three categories receive an unrestricted prize of 250,000 and a cast silver medallion.
 In 2009 through 2011, the Awards instead did a Special Focus on the Environment, and widened the awards to 10 people, each winner receiving 100,000 and a medallion.
-The Heinz Award medallion displays the likeness of Senator Heinz and the words "Shared Ideals Realized" on its front side, which is a quote from the late Senator Heinz.
+The Heinz Award medallion displays the likeness of Senator Heinz and the words "Shared Ideals Realized" on its front side, which is excerpted from a quote from the late Senator Heinz.
 On the medallion's reverse side the image of a globe being exchanged between two hands is displayed.